HewlettPackard/hpe-sd-cloud/docker/images/sd-sp/README.md

     SDCONF_asr_kafka_brokers=kafka1:9092,kafka2:9092,kafka3:9092
     SDCONF_asr_zookeeper_nodes=zookeeper1:2181,zookeeper2:2181,zookeeper3:2181

+If you don't need the event collection chain (Kafka and Zookeeper), then you may instead define:

+    SDCONF_install_asr_kafka=no

 If you want a node in the cluster to not run the closed-loop (you still need to specify `SDCONF_install_asr=yes` for all of them):

     SDCONF_asr_node=no